Nilus (mythology)

+In Greek mythology, Nilus (/'nailəs/; Νεῖλος) is one of 3,000 river gods, who represent the god of the Nile river itself.
+Nilus is the son of the water gods Oceanus and Tethys.

 Family

 Nilus was one of 3,000 river gods children of the Titans Oceanus and his sister-wife Tethys.
-He was father to several children, of these included Memphis (mother of Libya by Epaphus a king of Egypt), as well as a son named Nilus Ankhmemiphis (the father of Anchinoe and Telephassa).
+He was father to several children, of these included Memphis (mother of Libya by Epaphus a king of Egypt).

 His granddaughter Libya in turn became mother to Belus and Agenor.
 These sons then married (presumably) younger daughters of his son Nilus named Anchiroe and Telephassa, respectively.
 A daughter Chione was said to be borne to Nilus and Callirhoe, an Oceanid.
 His other children include: Argiope, Anippe, Eurryroe, Europa and possibly Caliadne, Polyxo and Thebe.